-External decorations

-Repair category: 2

-Notes The external paintwork finishes are in reasonable condition but are beginning to deteriorate.
+2 The external decorations are weathered in places and will require attention.
 The condition of the joinery should be checked and repaired as necessary during redecoration.
+Paint finishes and decorated external surfaces will require redecoration on a regular basis.

 Conservatories / porches

 Repair category:

 Notes Not applicable